NeilsonHu/DemoForHideComposeKeyboard/README.md

 #### 3. Adding a button on top of the keyboard to hide the keyboard.

-- [:upside_down_face:]This is easy to handle on iOS, but not for compose.
+- :upside_down_face:This is easy to handle on iOS, but not for compose.
-- [:upside_down_face:]When there is another button like "Submit" in the same place, it will be super ugly to have them both.
+- :upside_down_face:When there is another button like "Submit" in the same place, it will be super ugly to have them both.

 |                 iOS                  |
 |:------------------------------------:|